This file can be referenced at

 It is important to find as many of these and describe them as accurately and as early as possible.
 Since they describe ways that sets of functional requirements must be satisfied, they are effort multipliers to develop.
 So, for example, if a set of functions have to be secured, then the effort to secure a single function must be multiplied across each of the functions to be secured.

-I have not yet found a characterisation of the ilities like the one offered for meta-requirements in this discussion paper, namely in terms of functions that transform behaviour envelopes in a manner that can be specified at a level of abstraction that is independent of the actual behaviours.
-However, my specification of those transformations is still very informal.
+We have not yet found a characterisation of the ilities like the one offered for meta-requirements in this discussion paper, namely in terms of functions that transform behaviour envelopes in a manner that can be specified at a level of abstraction that is independent of the actual behaviours.
+However, our specification of those transformations is still very informal.

 Such assumptions, however, are frequently false -- in many cases, requirements aren't fully developed and they change over time.
 Typically, one true goal of software is to respond to changes in requirements without extensive additional rework.
 SOA is a particularly effective approach in such situations, and the broad recognition that the build-to-today's-requirements approach to software is no longer effective is one of the primary motivations for SOA."